cloudposse/atmos/website/docs/design-patterns/organizational-structure-configuration.md

 <br/>

 :::note
-The `_defaults.yaml` files in the organization, tenant, account and region folders is a recommended way to define the stack manifests with the default configurations for organizations, OUs/tenants, accounts and regions
+The `_defaults.yaml` files in the organization, tenant, account and region folders is the recommended way to define the stack manifests with the default configurations for organizations, OUs/tenants, accounts and regions.
+The `_defaults.yaml` files themselves are not top-level Atmos stacks, they just contain the default values for the organizations, OUs/tenants, accounts and regions (to make the entire configuration reusable and DRY)
 :::

 <br/>